Last Updated: March 1, 2026

 We built Flash Protest to protect activists.
 We will not become a tool of surveillance.

-Email contact@flashprotest.app for concerns, or fetch our public key at flashprotest.app/.
+Email contact@flashprotest.live for concerns, or fetch our public key at flashprotest.live.